Contract Signature Page: Everything You Need to Know

 Information About the Contract Signature Page

-In general, entities not formed by filing the appropriate paperwork with their Secretary of State are going to be responsible for its contracts.
+In general, entities not formed by filing the appropriate paperwork with their Secretary of State are going to be responsible for their contracts.

 For example, if someone is doing business as a sole proprietor, that person is the party to the contracts for the business.
 This is the case even if the individual has registered his business with a fictitious name or a "doing business as" (DBA) with the state.